defx/dynamo/README.md

 Now lets take a look at how our Custom Element is defined, where state lives, and how we can update it.

-tupelo exports the `define` function which is used to define a new custom element.
+tupelo exports the `define` function which is used to configure a new custom element.

 ```js
 import { define } from "@defx/tupelo"